Batchu-Sai/traumatic-hyperflexion-model/README.md

 ## Acknowledgments

-This work was supported by the Department of Neurosurgery at Cooper University Health Systems.
 The model parameters are based on experimental data from the biomechanical literature cited in the manuscript.